supersheepbear/CarND-Traffic-Sign-Classifier-P2-Yang/README.md

 The confused labe image looks really similar to the true lable image. <br>
 ### Compare the performance on the new images to the accuracy results of the test set.
-For the test set we have 95.7% accuracy, while for new images we have 100% accuracy.<br>
+For the test set the model has 95.7% accuracy, while for new images it has 100% accuracy.<br>
-This comparison is actually not fare because we have too little amount of images for the new images.<br>
+This comparison is actually not fare because I have too little amount of images for the new images data set.<br>
-I think if I increase the number of new images, the comparison will make more sense.
+If I increase the number of new images, the comparison will make more sense.

 # 4. Visualize the Neural Network's State with Test Images: